zskamljic/rest-ahead/Readme.md

 ### Response types

-Out of the box, two types are supported:
+Out of the box the following types are supported:

 - void
 - Response
+- Future&lt;Response&gt;

 Other types require you to specify an instance of Converter (rest-ahead-jackson-converter contains an implementation for Jackson library).
 This will allow you to use virtually any type that the converter can construct.